The Lowdown on the High Line

 West 16th Street Entrance, Chelsea

 If you begin to smell fresh food wafting through the air near 16th Street, that's because you're nearing the food trucks that line the Chelsea Market Passage.
-Choose from vendors like Terroir, La Newyorkina, Delaney Barbecue's SmokeLine (from the founder of BrisketTown), Melt Bakery, the Taco Truck and more (all cash only), and then claim a spot at the Porch—a seating area on the park—and dig in.
+Choose from vendors like La Newyorkina, Delaney Barbecue's SmokeLine (from the founder of BrisketTown), Melt Bakery, the Taco Truck and more (all cash only), and then claim a spot at the Porch—a seating area on the park—and dig in.
 We advise treating the fare here as an appetizer, though.
-Plenty of filling foods wait on street level.
+Plenty of filling meals await on street level.

 Dining: The Green Table